learn-co-curriculum/dsc-one-sample-z-test/README.md

 ### The Alternative Hypothesis ($H_a$)

 The alternative hypothesis always reflects the idea or theory that needs to be tested.
-For this problem, you want to test if the mentoring has resulted in a significant increase in student IQ.
+For this problem, you want to test if the tutoring has resulted in a significant increase in student IQ.
 So, you would write it down as:

 > The sample mean is **significantly** bigger than the population mean